USAFA-ECE/ece281-book/_sources/ICE/ICE0.md

 ## Create GitHub account

-Use a personal email to create account on [GitHub](https://github.com/).
+Use a **personal email** to create account on [GitHub](https://github.com/).
 The account name should be professional, can include part or all of your real name, but can also be a screen name.
 Keep in mind it will be public and GitHub functions as sort of a social media for developers.

-Go to [email settings](https://github.com/settings/emails) and add and verify your USAFA email.
+Go to [email settings](https://github.com/settings/emails) and *add and verify* your **USAFA email**.

 Check the box "Keep my email address private" and copy the generated `@users.noreply.github.com` email for later use.
 Check the box "Block command line pushes that expose my email."